tymyrddin/purple/source/docs/admin-surface/strategy.md

 none of whom currently own the cross-domain question.

 The emotional layer is the discomfort of being seen as adversarial inside an institution whose default posture is defensive.
-Hiring systems thinkers rather than compliance auditors is a right instinct in the wrong domain.
+Hiring more systems thinkers over compliance auditors is a right instinct in the wrong domain.
 The people are findable.
 The system that would have to host them is the harder bet.

 ### Models, errors, and the same incident in slightly different clothes